Groups & Workshops

 Join us in this confidential space to support and share our experiences with events happening in Palestine, the Middle East, and elsewhere.
 This space is designed to create community and offer support in addressing our emotional and mental health needs, including experiences of Islamophobia and other forms of oppression and injustice.

-Mondays 3:30 - 4:30 (in-person)
+Tuesdays 3:30 - 4:30 (in-person)

 To register, complete this sign-up form